 - If the building does not have a current BEEC, engage a CBD accredited assessor to do the assessments you need and to apply for a BEEC.
 Find a CBD accredited assessor

 - Provide the CBD accredited assessor with the required access to, and information about, the building or area of the building.
 See How to get a BEEC

-- Ensure the CBD assessor submits the BEEC application to the Australian Government Department of Industry, Science, Energy and Resources online via the CBD assessor portal.
+- Ensure the CBD assessor submits the BEEC application to the Australian Government Department of Climate Change, Energy, the Environment and Waters online via the CBD assessor portal.

 - When we approve the application, we email an electronic version of the BEEC to the CBD assessor, for printing and display.
 We also add a summary and full version of the BEEC to the Building Energy Efficiency Register